machineghost/docs/docs/dual-booting.md

 ## Erase and install

 Once you have your partition(s) selected, select the red "Erase and Install" button.
 This will apply your changes and begin the installation.
-When you restart your device after installing, it should automatically boot into Pop!\_OS.
+When you restart your device after installing, it should automatically boot into Pop!\_OS where you can set up your user.
+Note that on BIOS installs, the Pop!\_OS entry may read "Ubuntu".
 To boot your other OS:

 - If your device is in EFI mode, hold the spacebar while powering it on.
 - If your device is in BIOS mode, a menu will automatically appear when powering on.